caiuspetronius/steerablePyramid3D/README.md

 This is an inversible decomposition of 3D/2D/1D images into band-pass oriented components (band-pass only for 1D images).
 Currently, the following regularly oriented 3D conic filters are implemented: octahedral (3 directions), cubic (4 directions), icosahedral (6 directions), rhombic dodecahedral (7 directions) dodecahedral (10 directions), and rhombic triacontahedron (16 directions).
 Any number of spatial frequency bands can be used.
 For 2D images any number orientation are implemented.

-The figure illustrates expansion of a sample 3D image (a central slice is shown) into 4 spatial bands and 4 orientation bands of the cubic symmetry.
+Expansion of a sample 3D image (central slice is shown) into 4 spatial bands and 4 orientation bands of the cubic symmetry.
 ![Figure_1](https://github.com/user-attachments/assets/fca25ed0-012f-4ede-be72-dae28a472e28)

-The central slice by itself was expanded in the following figure to illustrate application to 2D images.
+Expansion of the central slice (2D image) into 4 spatial bands and 4 orientation bands
 ![Figure_2](https://github.com/user-attachments/assets/3bcd3253-f008-429b-855b-2ee6a865cf9e)

-Finally, the central row of the central slice was expanded in the following figure to illustrate application to 1D signals.
+Expansion of the central row of the central slice (1D image)
 ![Figure_3](https://github.com/user-attachments/assets/4f67aecd-b829-4ba6-bec3-8e6c07e15fb6)